Question: My baby is 3 weeks old and I am itching to exercise.

 Pelvic floor exercises like kegels can be done in the first few weeks.
 According to SOGC a mom can reduce the risk of future urinary incontinence by starting Pelvic Floor exercises immediately postpartum.
 To perform a Kegel: act as though you are stopping the flow of urine, hold for 10 seconds and release.
 Repeat as often as you like-reach for at least 10 times a day.
 The pelvic floor is not meant to be “turned on” all day.

 Perform the TA breath, to reconnect with your inner core.
 The TA (transverse abdominis) helped your belly support your baby and it’s important you know how to cue this muscle.
 When you are ready for traditional ab training like crunches, you need to cue the TA muscle.
 Why?
 You can do crunches until you are blue in the face, but unless your innermost core muscles are cued, the quest towards a flat stomach is nearly impossible.

 Start from a sitting or lying position – a lying position is the easiest way to learn how to cue your inner core muscles.
 Place one hand below your belly button and one on your chest.
 Take a deep inhale while letting your belly button and lower rib cage expand.
 Now as you exhale pull your belly button towards your spine, without letting your hips tilt or letting your posture change.
 That is action of the deep core muscle – the TA – as you exhale it is working.
 You might have felt the hand on your chest move, but the goal is to keep that hand still so your diaphragm ( the top of your core) can fully engage.

 This is an exercise all in itself.
 Try 30-40 seconds of the TA Breathe, followed by rest, then repeat.
 For me, I love to learn by watching a demonstration!
-If that’s you – we have a 4 minute video on activating the transverse abdominis.
+Check out this Transverse Abdominis video.

 Listen to your body, it carried a baby, it’s smart!
 If you feel pain, nausea or light headed – stop and contact your doctor.